Cathienna/Cathie-s-Shoutout-Champion/README.md

 6. Chroma Key for Overlay = The color of the overlay you want to use for OBS Chroma Key Filter.
 7. Test Button = Just a simple test button to see if your settings are setup properly, it plays your own clips.
 8. Enable Shoutout Overlay = If you're all setup then Click this and you're all set.
+9. Reconnect/Disconnect/Connect Bot is only to be used if the bot doesnt work and you don't want to restart the bot, simple clicks.
+10. Reset/Load/Save Settings are self explanatory.
+11. ESC key on your keyboard will cancel and remove all clips in queue if pressed while you are focused on this window and the Overlay is active.

 PS: (some pc's might not play clips properly if you minimize the program)